sueLan/suelan.github.io/source/_posts/20210319-FBRetainCycleDetector.md

 # Background

 Memory is important resource in iOS.
-If a application uses too much memory, exceeding the limit based on the device, the iOS system will kill our App, by sending `SIGKILL` signal.
-Besides, minimizing memory usage not only decreases application’s memory footprint, but also reduce the amount of CPU time it consumes.
+If a application uses too much memory, exceeding the limit based on the device, the iOS system will kill this App by sending `SIGKILL` signal.
+Besides, minimizing memory usage not only decreases application’s memory footprint, but also reduces the amount of CPU time it consumes.
 These are mentioned in several WWDC sessions.

 - [WWDC: performance and power optimization](https://developer.apple.com/videos/play/wwdc2011/312/)
 - [Advanced Memory Management Programming Guide](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/MemoryMgmt/Articles/MemoryMgmt.html#//apple_ref/doc/uid/10000011-SW1)